ymichael/cs3245-hw/hw3/README.txt

 - `README.txt`: this file.
 - Python Code
 	- `index.py`
-		- This file contains a simple sys.argv parser that gets the various values specified by the user and calls a function in build_index.py
+		- This file contains a simple sys.argv parser that gets the various values specified by the user and calls a function in build_index.py.
 	- `search.py`
-		- This file contains a simple sys.argv parser that gets the various values specified by the user and calls a function in search_index.py
+		- This file contains a simple sys.argv parser that gets the various values specified by the user and calls a function in search_index.py.
 	- `build_index.py`
 		- The main file in the indexing step.
-		- The main method here is `build(training_dir, dict_file, postings_file)`.
-This method basically:
+		- The main method here is `build(training_dir, dict_file,
+          postings_file)`.
+This method basically:.
 			- iterates over each file in training dir
 			- iterates over each term in each file
 			- adds the term to the dictionary
 			- adds the term to the postings file
 			- It serializes the dictionary to dict_file at the end of everything.
 	- `search_index.py`
 		- The main file in the search step.
-		- The main method here is `search(dictionary_file, postings_file, queries_file, output_file)`
+		- The main method here is `search(dictionary_file, postings_file,
+          queries_file, output_file)``
 			- This method basically reads each query:
-				- converts query to prefix notation
+				- calculates query vector (length normalised)
-				- processes it using `parse_query.process_infix_query`
-				- evaluates it using `execute_query`
+				- calculate all document scores for relevant documents (using `execute_query`).
+                - Selects the top 10 results.
-		- `execute_query` simply delegates to the various operations:
+		- `execute_query` simply:
+            - Gets head node for each postings list for each query term.
+            - Merge postings list using a heap
+            - Calculate document score w.r.t query vector.
+            - Build a heap of document scores (restricting size and score)
+            - Return documents in heap at the end of the iteration.
+    - `search_utils.py`
+    	- This file contains helper functions:
-			- not_operation
+    		- unit_vector
-			- and_operation
+    		- dot_product
-			- or_operation
+    		- idf
-		- Each operation basically delegates to the respective functions defined in boolean_operations.py based on whether the operands are linked_lists or in memory lists.
 	- `dictionary.py`
 		- This file contains the dictionary class.
 		- The class provides basic methods to add term/doc_id pairs
 		- It also holds the frequency of each term, as well as the head/tail pointers of each term in the postings_file.
 	- `postings_file.py`
 		- This file contains the postings file class.
 		- This class is implemented as a context manager to ensure that the file handler is closed at the end.